 The second draft of the GNA also modified the response time from 72 hours to "a reasonable time" to acknowledge that some issues may require a faster response while other non-urgent concerns might take more time to reasonably resolve.
-Finally, the final draft is called a Good Neighbor Commitment to acknowledge that it is not a bilateral agreement.
+Finally, the final draft is called a Good Neighbor Commitment (GNC) (Attachment G) to acknowledge that it is not a bilateral agreement.
+These are the main differences between the second draft and final GNC (for all changes see Attachment H).